Organising and exploring data is a critical step between data collection and meaningful analysis.

 | Synonyms/Variations | Chips vs. crisps | Hides true popularity |

-⚠️ If data is inconsistent, your results can be misleading or invalid.
+If your data is inconsistent, your results can be misleading or invalid.

 Organising data helps you: